khendersonwood/OUSD_AfricanAmericanStudents/README.md

   ---
 I used [CA Department of Education Data](https://dq.cde.ca.gov/dataquest/DQCensus/AttChrAbsRate.aspx?cds=00&agglevel=State&year=2020-21&initrow=Eth&ro=y) to answer this question.

-To compare levels of absenteeism in California amongst races and ethnicities, I combined the data from the California Department Education from the 2017-2020  to one spreadsheet.
-Once I combined data from the 2017-2018 school year through the 2019-2020 school yea, I plotted the rates of overall chornic absenteeism by race and ethnicity on a line graph.
+To compare levels of absenteeism in California amongst races and ethnicities, I combined the data from the California Department of Education from the 2017-2020  to one spreadsheet.
+Once I combined data from the 2017-2018 school year through the 2019-2020 school yea, I plotted the rates of overall chronic absenteeism by race and ethnicity on a line graph.

  ### Historic Rates of Overall  Chronic Absenteeism Rates in California by Race and Ethnicity
 ![CA_RatesofAbsenteeism](https://user-images.githubusercontent.com/99926470/167149058-9af47a53-7fb6-4e2e-b3ce-b07cdf2fe31b.jpg)